rizqimtiaz/veritas-mesh-platform/README.md

 2. The inference was run on a registered, non-slashed worker node.
 3. The output bytes were not tampered with after computation.

-This codebase is the reference implementation: a Next.js 16 dashboard ("Command Center"), an inference gateway API, the Solidity registry contract, and the crypto utilities that bind them together.

 ---